The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Preventing Freeze Damage

-- Service water heater: Flush tank and check for proper operation before winter
+• Service water heater: Flush the tank and check for proper operation before winter

 Electrical System Fall Check